suddenlyGiovanni/spiced_academy--socialnetwork/README.md

 # Social Network
-Mock social network project for superheros and villans.
+Mock social network for superheroes and villains.
 ## Context
 Between July and October 2017, I attend **[Spiced Academy]**, an intensive 12-week coding program focused on Full Stack JavaScript Web Development in Berlin.
 During this program, I built a portfolio of web applications.